10 essential Google Maps tips and tricks

-- Search for directions between the Brecon Beacons and Snowdon, and check the transport options to discover a rapid, but rather toasty, scaly route.
+- Search for directions between the Brecon Beacons and Snowdon, and to discover a rapid, but rather toasty, scaly route.

-- Search for directions between Fort Augustus and Urquhart Castle, choose the train/bus icon and check the transport options to have a local beastie help you on your way (choose 'fewer transfers' if you can't see the unusual method).
+- Search for directions between Fort Augustus and Urquhart Castle, choose the train/bus icon and to have a local beastie help you on your way (choose 'fewer transfers' if you can't see the unusual method).

-- Locate Dr. Who's TARDIS on a London street and venture inside.
+- Locate Dr. Who's TARDIS and venture inside.

-- Drag peg man over Area 51 in Nevada and he turns into a spaceship.
+- Drag peg man over and he turns into a spaceship.